dcernach/hl2mt-next/README.rst

 token with the new images.

 To keep the token sizes down hl2mt will process any image you have in these directories.
-For portraits the image is downsized to be within 200x200 and converted to PNG.
-For POGs the image is downsized to be within 128x128 and converted to PNG.
+For portraits the image is downsized to be within 200x200 pixels and converted to PNG.
+For POGs the image is downsized to be within 128x128 pixels and converted to PNG.

 Token Properties